elementalfoundation/elementalservices.nl/index.md

 I specialise in:

-- building custom cybersecurity solutions in areas like vulnerability management, intrusion detection, and incident response.
+- Custom cybersecurity solutions in areas like vulnerability management, intrusion detection, and incident response.
-- building software-as-a-service (SaaS) applications, self-hosted or full service.
+- Software-as-a-service (SaaS) applications, designing, building and hosting them.
-- handling operations and security of servers, databases, and (sometimes) workstations.
+- Operations and security of servers, databases and workstations.

-I've also worked on smart home alarm systems, served as a fallback engineer on retainer, and more.
+I've also worked on home alarm systems, served as a fallback engineer on retainer, and more.
 The specifics of the assignment can be diverse.
-What matters to me is that I get to build and maintain something that serves a clear purpose, and I appreciate variety.
+What matters to me is that I get to work on something that serves a clear purpose, and I appreciate variety.

 I prefer working in **Linux and open-source** environments, but that’s not a hard requirement.